allanchan339/MixSaT/README.md

 ```

 ## Citation
+If you find our work useful for your research, please do not hesitate to cite our paper
 ```
 @INPROCEEDINGS{9978078,
   author={Chan, Cheuk-Yiu and Hui, Chun-Chuen and Siu, Wan-Chi and Chan, Sin-wai and Chan, H. Anthony},